- Tony Forder

-Today is the one-year anniversary the of the Death of Democracy, or shall we say the public display of the Death of Democracy, at the Capital, Washington DC, January 6, 2021.
-Because in truth, it seems that democracy in the US, that beacon of political equality shining on the world, has been dying a slow death for a long time, rotten at the core.
+It's been two years since the Day Democracy died – at the Capital, Washington DC, January 6, 2021.
+In truth, it seems that democracy in the US, our beacon of political equality shining on the world, has been dying a slow death for a long time, rotten at the core.

 Who's to blame?
 Did the Founding Fathers really get it right?
 Has the US ever really been united?
 By some accounts, the early settlers, the Colonials didn’t want to be united.
 They didn’t trust each other, didn’t even like each other.